a2o/snoopy/README.md

 - code indentation: 4 spaces, no tabs

-If you have developed a shiny new input provider and you would like to start using it with snoopy, there are three additional places where you need to add references to it to make snoopy fully aware of it:
+If you have developed a shiny new input provider and you would like to start using it with Snoopy, there are three additional places where you need to add references to it to make Snoopy fully aware of it:

 - src/input/Makefile.am   (location is evident)
 - src/inputregistry.h     (one reference)